AliAryanTech/bnh-md/README.md

 WINDOWS:
 - yarn
 - tsc -p .
+- you should see 2 errors from node modules but dont worry about that.
 - yarn dev
 then scan qr and you logged in
  # Making commands